Damaniel/DamPBN/README.md

                     with numbered names, and makes a metadata file for batch_convert.py
 - image_split.py: takes a pile of images and divides them into groups of 50, putting each group into sequentially numbered directories

+An additional python tool is present:

+- generate_manifest.py: creates a manifest for the installer.
+Scans a directory tree and generates a file that tells the installer what directories to make and what files to copy

 ### Build requirements